What is Your Favorite Animal?

 We can be better stewards of our environment.
 Using pesticides kills frogs, along with a lot of other animals.
 Because frogs absorb moisture and air through their skin, they are very susceptible to chemicals we use on our lawns, around our house and those we put in our water system.
 The fewer chemicals you use, the better for the frogs.

 A really fun activity is to join Frog Watch USA a citizen science project which monitors frog calls in the US wetlands from February through August of each year.
 Volunteer, start a Frog Watch chapter or just learn about frogs and toads.
 The more we understand about frog behavior, the better we can help them.

 What are we doing?
-Right now, we are working with the NC Zoo to raise money and awareness for their conservation programs.
-All the profits from the sale of Jumpin’ Jack in the Pulpit, a limited edition frog bronze, are being donated to the zoo’s amphibian program.
+Right now, we are working with the NC Zoo to raise money and awareness for their frog conservation programs.
+All the proceeds from the sale of Jumpin’ Jack-in-the-Pulpit, a limited edition frog bronze, are being donated to the zoo’s amphibian program.
 We just have a few left.
 If you would like more information or would like to buy one, email email@example.com.